xaileena/McHacks_Project/README.md

 The way our backend was developed allows us to easily add more markers or just directly implement one of the public technical analysis packages.

 ### Front-end
-Our front-end was developed using Flask, HTML & CSS.
+Our front-end was developed using HTML & CSS.
 It is a simple chat box where you can write any questions and the answer will either be displayed as text or a graph will open depending on the question.

 ## Future plans
 The next steps for this bot can be, although not limited to: